-Student or parent appeals regarding a student's placement in a DAEP should be addressed in accordance with FNG(LOCAL).
-A copy of this policy may be obtained from the principal's office, the campus behavior coordinator's office, the central administration office, or through Policy On Line at the following address: http://pol.tasb.org/Policy/Code/395?filter=FNG.
+Student or parent appeals regarding a student's placement in a DAEP should be addressed in accordance with policy FNG(LOCAL).
+A copy of this policy may be obtained from the principal's office, the campus behavior coordinator's office, the central administration office, or through Policy On Line at the following address: https://pol.tasb.org/Home/Index/395.